 There has been a lot of chatter online about Facebook ‘hunting’ for competition and giveaway type words in posts and then reducing their reach.
 While there is no official statement on this, business owners have found words such as free, competition, giveaway, sale, enter and share lower the number of fans who see posts which contain those words.
 Using images with text or a range of keystrokes between letters of text in posts has been known to get through Facebook’s ‘hunting for competition words’ and allow access to a larger audience.

-Finally, rather than reinventing the wheel, the next time you run a giveaway, you can copy and paste this disclaimer statement onto your post:
+Finally, rather than reinventing the wheel, the next time you run a giveaway, you can copy and paste this or a similar disclaimer statement onto your post:

 This promotion is in no way sponsored, endorsed or administered by, or associated with Facebook.
 You understand that you are providing your information to the owner of this Facebook page and not to Facebook.